sparkflows/sparkflows-docs/docs/installation/configuration/https/index.rst

 Configuring HTTPS
 --------------

-This section describes the steps for configuring HTTPS for Fire Insights Server.
+This section describes the steps for configuring HTTPS for Sparkflows Server.
 It supports both HTTP and HTTPS protocols.
 HTTPS is of course the recommended way for security.

 .. toctree::
    :maxdepth: 1